michelleezhangg/WikipediaGame/README.md

 Play the game on [`localhost:5000`](http://127.0.0.1:5000/) (this link will only work after you started the server on your machine (watch the console in case the port number changed to eg `5001`)).

 ## Testing
+The testing for this project involves incrementally writing lines of code and then running it to test it.
+So far, the overall structure and layout of the code is written, but the heuristic has not been implemented.
+This is likely going to be finished or at least improved on in the next few days which then, I will update the README with the appropriate testing I conducted.
+As of now, the testing is very straightforward and simple.

 ## Limitations